okaram/IntroJava/IntVariablesAndOperators.md

 ```java
 int c=10;
 ```
+This line both declares a variable c, of type int, and assigns to it the value 10.

 Although JavaRepl does not support this syntax, in Java we can also declare several variables of the same type and initialize them at the same time, like this:
 ```java